ChristinaLK/instructor-training/_extras/checkout.md

     and why?
 *   What are you most excited about teaching?
 (Be specific.)
 *   What are you most apprehensive about teaching?
 (Be specific.)

-(Note that any particular trainee will only be asked some of these questions, but they should prepare answers to all of them.)

 ## Part 3: Teach a Short Demonstration Lesson
 <a name="demo-lesson"></a>